chaisql/chai/docs/content/en/docs/getting-started.md

 ## Try it out!

-To try Genji without writing code, you can use the Genji command line shell.
+To try Genji without writing code, you can use the Genji command-line shell.

 First, install it: